 |Brathens Regional Aviation||SCW||TH||www.flygbra.se|

 |Ryanair Charters Dept.||RYR||FR||www.ryanair.com|

-Split is now connected to over 100 destinations during the summer, a huge increase in recent years, as the airport has crashed through the 3 million passenger mark.
+Split used to be connected to over 100 destinations during the summer, as it saw a huge increase in the final years before the pandemic hit, as the airport has crashed through the 3 million passenger mark.
+Currently, the number is much lower, but it will gradually increase as the companies pick up on taking tourists to Dalmatia.
 There is no destination route map on the airport website, but Flight Radar 24 have a very cool service, showing all the upcoming routes over the next 7 days.
-This was written in December, so things are fairly quiet, but check out the site for the latest information – it will soon be very busy again.
+This was written during those quiet times, but check out the site for the latest information – it will soon be very busy again.

 As you would expect with such a busy airport, the car rental business is very competitive.
 There are no less than 14 rent a car companies in the Split terminal.
 The airport website has the full list.

 One of the great stresses of arriving in Split in the evening for many tourists is whether or not they will make the last ferry to their island of choice.
 After years of living on Hvar, with its last ferry at 20:30, I have heard of many tourists spending an impromptu first night in Split, as there was not enough time to get to the ferry from the airport.